Volunteer as Raptor Migration Counter

-- you speak at least good basic English;
+- speak at least good basic English,

-As in previous years, BRC will provide the following arrangements for counters:
+BRC will provide the following arrangements for counters:

-- transportation: going to the stations and coming back is done on foot (station 1) or with regular BRC drivers in a minibus (station 2)
+- Transportation: going to the stations and coming back is done on foot (station 1) or with regular BRC drivers in a minibus (station 2).

 You can indicate the preferred duration and timing of your volunteering in the application form.